stanmaz/BBOalert/README.md

 BBOalert requires the BBO in split screen mode (Account + Settings + Split Screen).

 It is recommended to enable 'Confirm Bids' (Account + Settings + Confirm Bids).
 This will give you the opportunity to verify if the explanation is correct, before sending it to the opponents.
-THe chat part of the long explanation text will be sent automatically.
+The chat part of the long explanation text will be sent automatically.

 At the first BBO session, you should :